Stichoza/motorhead-tegetarius/readme.md

 The app uses 3 minute caching for statistics.
 Set `cache` driver to `array` in config to disable cache and see updates immediately.

-I have already set up a tunnel to my local server. https://tegeta.localtunnel.me should be available if my computer is connected to network.